 A tagline is a phrase that communicates a brand's mission, purpose, or culture in a clear, entertaining fashion.
 Their main goal is to engage consumers and make them feel more connected to the brand.

 Some of the more popular business taglines that you're familiar with have likely been repeated more times than you can count.
 There's a reason for that.

 That short, snippy phrase is meant to be an ear worm that triggers a picture of a specific brand's logo or product the second you hear it.
 That's brand association at its finest.

 It's important that you don't confuse a business tagline with another branding tool, like a slogan or your mission statement.
 Your tagline is meant to invoke an emotion in relation to your business.

-This differs greatly with the use cases of a mission statement, value prop, and the like.
+This differs greatly from the use cases of a mission statement, value prop, and the like.

 Benefits of Business Taglines

 Your tagline is meant to help boost your business, but there are several explanations as to how it does that.

 Chiefly, though, you'll want to create one for a few core reasons that directly impact your business' revenue and growth.

 A catchy phrase is a great way to stand out from the rest in your market.
 If you can get your audience to memorize your tagline, then you'll be top of mind when it comes to the pain points you target.